 Curly & Natural Hair

 Everyone loves a head full of cute, bouncy curls, that is unless you’re the one maintaining them.
-As charming as they are, curly hair is a lot of work and requires some special care.
+As charming as they are, curly hair is a lot of work and taking care of natural hair requires some special care.
 Curls need hydration even more than many other hair types, but the tough part is finding something that won’t weigh them down.
 Dry Conditioner is the perfect tool for replenishing moisture, combatting the inevitable frizz, and keeping those kinky locks in line.

 Color-Treated or Damaged Hair